ballet/ballet/docs/contributor_guide.rst

    them: whether the feature you have written satisfies the "feature API", and whether the feature contributes positively to the ML performance of the feature engineering pipeline.

-   First, the function ``validate_feature_api`` takes as input the feature object and some training data and runs a series of tests to make sure that the feature works correctly.
+   To validate your feature, Ballet provides a client ``b`` for easy access to validation methods.
+It takes as input the feature and runs a series of tests to make sure that the feature works correctly.
+You can optionally pass specific entities and labels to use as well.

    .. code-block:: python

-      from ballet.validation.feature_api import validate_feature_api
+      from ballet import b
-      validate_feature_api(feature, X_df, y_df)
+      b.validate_feature_api(feature)
       # True

-   Second, the function ``validate_feature_acceptance`` takes as input the feature object and some training data, and runs an algorithm to determine whether the existing feature engineering pipeline for the Ballet project that you are working on performs better with or without your feature.
+   Second, the function ``validate_feature_acceptance`` takes as input the feature object and runs an algorithm to determine whether the existing feature engineering pipeline for the Ballet project that you are working on performs better with or without your feature.

    .. code-block:: python

-      from ballet.validation.feature_acceptance import validate_feature_acceptance
+      from ballet import b
-      validate_feature_acceptance(feature, X_df, y_df)
+      b.validate_feature_acceptance(feature)
       # True

    Under the hood, it tries to automatically detect the Ballet project that you are working